florisvdf/augmented-potts/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Or import `AugmentedPotts` directly and train the model in your own script:
+Or import `AugmentedPotts` and train the model in your own script:

 ```
 from augmented_potts.model import AugmentedPotts